rasavant-ms/azFuncServiceBusTrigger/README.md

 * Processes messages individually from subscription Car2
 * Prints out enqueued time in UTC as well as current time
 * Observation - Message order is mostly maintained but not guaranteed to be in order.
+* Observation - Latency was observed to be around 150-200ms for this test case between Enqueued time and time message was read in the Azure function